sindresorhus/Actions/readme.md

 	</a>
 	<h1>Actions</h1>
 	<p>
-		<b>Supercharge your shortcuts</b>
+		<b>Additional actions for the Shortcuts app</b>
 	</p>
 	<br>
 	<br>
 	<br>
 </div>

-The app provides additional actions for the Shortcuts app on macOS and iOS.
+The app provides lots of powerful extra actions for the Shortcuts app on macOS and iOS.
+These actions make it significantly easier to create shortcuts.

 [**Submit action idea**](https://github.com/sindresorhus/Actions/issues/new/choose)\
 <sub>*(Submit an issue before [submitting a pull request](.github/contributing.md))*</sub>